 “Your windows (Microsoft) computer has been blocked” is a pop-up that purported to be a valid warning of legitimate program.
 In reality, this is a fake web site that tries to deceive computer users.
 It issues fake warnings and alerts prompting visitors to call a number and seek for technical support.
 Be aware that programs and services offered are not free.
-“Your windows (Microsoft) computer has been blocked” was created to scam computer users and steal money through fraudulent online transactions.
+The fake warning was created to scam computer users and steal money through fraudulent online transactions.

 When your browser is redirected to “Your windows (Microsoft) computer has been blocked”, or pop-up appears as you browse the Internet, it may mean that your computer is infected with malicious code.
-In contrary, your PC may be clean and the appearance of “Your windows (Microsoft) computer has been blocked” pop-ups was just caused by an infected web site you are viewing.
-Remember that site “Your windows (Microsoft) computer has been blocked” is malicious.
+On the contrary, your PC may be clean, and the appearance of the phony pop-up alert was just caused by an infected web site you are viewing.
+Remember that the site “Your windows (Microsoft) computer has been blocked” is malicious.
 Thus, you must avoid it to keep your computer safe and away from adware or malware threats.

-If “Your windows (Microsoft) computer has been blocked” files are executed, you may instantly acquire unwanted codes that may cause changes on the computer.
-Moreover, add-ons and extensions brought by this site can do modifications on the browser that causes pop-up ads, redirects, home page hijacking, and other unsolicited actions.
-On the other hand, if you call the provided number, your phone account will be billed with unexpected amount.
+If malicious files obtained from software piracy websites are executed, you may instantly acquire unwanted codes that may cause changes on the computer.
+Moreover, add-ons and extensions brought by this site can do modifications on the browser that cause pop-up ads, redirects, home page hijacking, and other unsolicited actions.
+On the other hand, if you call the provided number, your phone account will be billed an unexpected amount.
 The message you will see from this malicious pop-up reads:

 Your windows (Microsoft) computer has been blocked